junxit/us-congress-bills-111/metadata.md

 - 2010-05-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 230 - 187 (Roll no. 306).(text: CR H3885)
 - 2010-05-27 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S4562; text as passed Senate: CR S5462)
 - 2010-05-27 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S4562; text as passed Senate: CR S5462)
+- 2010-05-28 — Message on Senate action sent to the House.